Understanding Different Audio Jack Types And Their Features

 With the ever-evolving technology landscape, the USB Type-C audio jack has gained popularity in recent years.
 This jack, characterized by its small, reversible connector, is found in many modern smartphones, tablets, and laptops.

 The USB Type-C audio jack offers several advantages over traditional jacks.
 It allows for digital audio transmission, resulting in improved sound quality.
 Additionally, since USB Type-C is a versatile port, it can be used for other functions like charging and data transfer.
-However, it’s worth noting that not all devices support USB Type-C audio, so compatibility can be a factor to consider.
+However, it’s worth noting that not all devices support USB Type-C audio, so can be a factor to consider.

 Lightning Audio Jack